3.1. Interpoint Distances

 where \(d=\sqrt{L_w^2+L_h^2}\)

-Using the above formula one can compute a number of expected distances for rectangles of different sizes, for example:
+Using the above formula, one can compute the expected distances for rectangles of different sizes, for example:

 Lw